 \section{Introduction}

 Vector autoregressive (VAR) processes are widely used to model multivariate time-series data in a variety of fields including neuroscience \citep[][]{chiang_bayesian_2016}, bioinformatics \citep[][]{jiang_microbial_2013,hannaford_sparse_2023}, macroeconomics \citep[][]{ECO-013}, and energy economics \citep[][]{heaps_gas_2020}.
 In an autoregression of order $p$, the random variable at time $t$ is conditionally independent of its values at lags $p+1, p+2, \ldots$ given observations at the preceding $p$ time points.
 Indeed the random variable at time $t$ can be expressed as a noisy linear combination of these $p$ values.
-The order of the autoregression is therefore intrinsic to the characterisation of the joint model for the process.
+The order of the autoregression is therefore intrinsic to the characterization of the joint process and plays a vital role in forecasting.
 However, its value is typically not known \textit{a priori}.

-A common assumption when working with Gaussian time-series data is that of stationarity, which posits that the means, variances and covariances of the process do not change over time.
+A common assumption when working with Gaussian time-series is that of stationarity, which posits that the means, variances and covariances of the process do not change over time.
 Since the overall level of many time-series exhibits periodic or systematic variation due to seasonality or time-trends, stationarity is often implausible as an assumption when modelling the raw data.
 However, stationary vector autoregressions frequently form the core building block of more sophisticated models, for example for differenced data in integrated models, for innovations from a time-varying mean in a time-series regression model or simply as components in state space models which are thought to be mean-reverting.
-Stationarity can be enforced in vector autoregressions by restricting the autoregressive coefficient matrices to lie within a subset of the parameter space called the stationary region.
-From a practical perspective, this prevents the predictive variance of the process from growing without bound into the future.
+From a practical perspective, enforcing stationarity prevents the predictive variance of the process from growing without bound into the future.
 This is often keenly motivated, for instance in applications where the goal is long-term forecasting or when modelling the dynamics of a linear system which is assumed to be in its equilibrium distribution.
-Moreover, stationarity admits various interpretations of the relationships between variables through the infinite-order moving average representation of the process, for example through Granger causality networks or impulse response analysis.
+Moreover, stationarity admits various interpretations of the relationships between variables through the infinite-order moving average representation of the process, for example in Granger causality graphs or impulse response analysis.